 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Allianz Group reported total carbon emissions of approximately 144,737,200 kg CO2e.
-This includes Scope 1 emissions of about 36,160,900 kg CO2e, Scope 2 emissions of approximately 5,947,000 kg CO2e (market-based), and significant Scope 3 emissions totalling around 102,629,300 kg CO2e.
-Notably, business travel accounted for about 55,873,800 kg CO2e, while employee commuting contributed approximately 7,456,900 kg CO2e.
-In 2023, Allianz's total emissions were about 136,447,900 kg CO2e, with Scope 1 emissions at approximately 31,773,700 kg CO2e and Scope 2 emissions (market-based) at around 7,929,200 kg CO2e.
-Scope 3 emissions for that year were approximately 96,745,100 kg CO2e.
-The company has set ambitious climate commitments, aiming for a 50% reduction in greenhouse gas (GHG) emissions by 2025 compared to 2019 levels, with a long-term goal of achieving net-zero emissions by 2030 for its own operations.
-Additionally, Allianz targets a 25% reduction in emissions from its listed equities and tradeable corporate bonds by the end of 2024, relative to the 2019 baseline.
-Allianz's climate strategy includes a commitment to reach net-zero GHG emissions across its business by 2050, aligning with the 1.5°C pathway.
-The company has also pledged to reduce GHG emissions per employee by 30% by 2025, using 2019 as the baseline.
-This data is sourced directly from Allianz SE, with no cascaded emissions data from parent or related organizations.
-The company actively participates in initiatives such as the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP) to enhance its sustainability efforts.
+This includes Scope 1 emissions of about 36,160,900 kg CO2e, Scope 2 emissions (market-based) of approximately 5,947,000 kg CO2e, and significant Scope 3 emissions totalling around 102,629,300 kg CO2e, with business travel contributing about 55,873,800 kg CO2e.
+In 2023, Allianz's total emissions were approximately 136,447,900 kg CO2e, with Scope 1 emissions at about 31,773,700 kg CO2e and Scope 2 emissions (market-based) at approximately 7,929,200 kg CO2e.
+The Scope 3 emissions for that year were around 96,745,100 kg CO2e.
+Allianz has set ambitious climate commitments, aiming for a 50% reduction in greenhouse gas (GHG) emissions from its own operations by 2025, compared to a 2019 baseline, and achieving net-zero emissions by 2030.
+Additionally, the company targets a 25% reduction in GHG emissions from its listed equities and tradeable corporate bonds by the end of 2024, relative to the same 2019 baseline.
+The Group's long-term strategy includes a commitment to reach net-zero GHG emissions across its business by 2050, aligning with the 1.5°C pathway.
+This includes specific targets for Scope 1 and Scope 2 emissions, with a goal to reduce emissions per employee by 89% by 2030 compared to 2019 levels.
+Allianz's emissions data and climate commitments are sourced from its parent company, Allianz SE, ensuring consistency and alignment with broader corporate sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents